Chance-Constrained DC Optimal Power Flow Using Constraint-Informed Statistical Estimation

 We use the constraint-informed estimates $\hat{\beta}_k$, $\hat{m}_k$, and $\hat{\sigma}_k^2$ for $\Omega$ to rewrite constraint~\eqref{eq:cc_opf_power_max} as \eqref{eq:cc_cinform_cdf_form}.
 Unlike the Gaussian case, there is no closed-form expression for the inverse cumulative distribution function (CDF) of a GMM.
 As a result, the left-hand side expression in \eqref{eq:cc_cinform_cdf_form} is both nonlinear and nonconvex, making direct reformulation difficult for optimization.

 To address this challenge, we adapt an existing method from the literature~\cite{fathabad2023asymptotically} that builds a piecewise linear (PWL) approximation of the standard normal CDF $\Phi$.
-The key idea is to discretize $\Phi$ over the nonnegative reals into $S$ linear segments, using breakpoints $t_0=0<t_1< \cdots<t_{S-1}$.
-These breakpoints can be chosen optimally based on a user-specified tolerance $\delta$ \cite[Algorithm~1]{fathabad2023asymptotically} so that the linear approximation $\hat{\Phi}$ remains as close as possible to $\Phi$; namely, $\lVert\hat{\Phi}(x)-\Phi(x) \rVert\leq \delta, \forall x\in [0,\infty)$, with a minimal number of segments.
-For each segment defined over the interval $[t_{s-1}, t_s]$, we approximate $\Phi$ from \emph{below} with a linear function whose slope $a_s $ and intercept $b_s$ can be calculated as follows:
+The key idea is to discretize $\Phi$ over the nonnegative reals into $S$ linear segments, using breakpoints $t_0=0<t_1< \cdots<t_{S-1}$. \xreplaced{ Given a user-specified tolerance $\delta > 0$, these breakpoints are chosen optimally by \mbox{\cite[Algorithm~1]{fathabad2023asymptotically}} to minimize the number of segments~$S$ while ensuring that $\lVert\hat{\Phi}(x)-\Phi(x) \rVert\leq \delta$ for all $x\in [0,\infty)$.
+Thus, $S$ is not a free parameter but is determined by the choice of~$\delta$; a smaller $\delta$ yields a tighter approximation at the cost of more segments.
+We discuss how to set $\delta$ in Section~\ref{sec:numerical}. } {These breakpoints can be chosen optimally based on a user-specified tolerance $\delta$ \mbox{\cite[Algorithm~1]{fathabad2023asymptotically}} so that the linear approximation $\hat{\Phi}$ remains as close as possible to $\Phi$; namely, $\lVert\hat{\Phi}(x)-\Phi(x) \rVert\leq \delta, \forall x\in [0,\infty)$, with a minimal number of segments. } For each segment defined over the interval $[t_{s-1}, t_s]$, we approximate $\Phi$ from \emph{below} with a linear function whose slope $a_s $ and intercept $b_s$ can be calculated as follows:

 To handle the domain $[t_{S-1}, \infty)$ where $\Phi$ asymptotes, the slope and intercept of the rightmost horizontal segment are:

 The resulting piecewise linear approximation $\hat{\Phi}$ is concave and can be expressed compactly as: